psycedelicAI/high-security-facility-concept/docs/operations/facility-chessboard-coordinate-layer.md

 The coordinate layer should satisfy the following requirements:

-- every coordinate includes a floor designation
+- every operational coordinate includes a floor designation
 - every floor has fixed spatial orientation
-- the entrance remains a stable reference
+- the facility entrance remains a stable reference
-- control-room displays match the facility orientation
+- grid squares have controlled boundaries
+- local-sector boundaries are defined
 - coordinates map to controlled metadata
-- cameras are linked to grid positions
+- cameras are linked to relevant grid positions
+- camera location is distinguished from field of view
 - observations include time, source, and confidence
 - predicted positions are never presented as confirmed
 - Master Watcher and Watcher stations share orientation
-- selected coordinates expose relevant camera coverage
+- selected coordinates expose surrounding camera coverage
+- guard call signs are separate from assigned coordinates
+- route and task state are separate from position
+- patrol displays show minimum necessary information
+- silent tasking is authorized and auditable
+- acknowledgement is available
+- movement and arrival can be verified
 - control ownership is visible
 - handoffs are auditable
 - coordinate history is preserved
+- radio fallback exists
+- device failure has defined handling
 - life-safety references remain clear
-- fallback procedures exist
-- the system is treated as an abstraction layer, not encryption
+- the coordinate system is treated as an abstraction layer, not encryption

+---

+## Relationship to the Wider Architecture

+### Zone Model

+Coordinates provide a spatial reference for zone boundaries, transitions, and access conditions.

+### Surveillance Model

+Cameras become spatial observation points linked to coordinates, fields of view, and confidence.

+### Identity and Actor Model

+A subject’s location is interpreted together with identity, role, actor type, and legitimacy.

+### Trust-State Model

+Movement through coordinates may contribute to changes in contextual trust.

+### Context-Bound Authorization

+A ticket’s permitted zones, route, and purpose may be compared with observed coordinates.

+### Offline OPSEC Verification

+High-risk ticket verification may use coordinate and camera context during human review.

+### Post-Access Trust Control

+Incorrect or unjustified movement can be detected after initial access.

+### Incident Response

+Coordinates support incident localization, guard tasking, observation, handoff, and containment.

+### Degraded Operations

+The coordinate layer provides fallback behavior when systems or assumptions are weakened.

+### Master Watcher Operations

+The Master Watcher provides the central spatial interface, while Watchers and patrol displays support detailed execution.

+### Incident Coordinate Wrist Display Model

+The wrist or flashlight display uses the coordinate layer to deliver low-signature patrol assignments.

+---

+## Limitations

+The coordinate layer does not by itself provide:

+- physical protection
+- access authorization
+- identity assurance
+- communications encryption
+- camera authenticity
+- intent determination
+- complete situational awareness
+- guaranteed subject tracking
+- life-safety compliance
+- guaranteed radio silence

+It is a coordination and abstraction layer.

+Its effectiveness depends on:

+- accurate facility mapping
+- trusted metadata
+- functioning surveillance
+- authenticated devices
+- trained operators
+- trained guards
+- clear procedures
+- reliable communication
+- regular testing
+- disciplined review

 ---